meilisearch/specifications/text/0119-instance-options.md

 Providing a master key of at least 16 bytes is mandatory when `--env` is set to `production`; if it is given but too short then, Meilisearch will throw an error and refuse to launch.

 ```
-Error: In production mode, the master key must be of at least 16 bytes, but the provided key is only `:numBytes` bytes long.
+Error: The master key must be at least 16 bytes in a production environment.
+The provided key is only `:numBytes` bytes.

 We generated a secure master key for you (you can safely copy this token):